foobara/foobara/README.md

 # Installation

 To add foobara to an existing project, you can add `foobara` gem to your Gemfile or .gemspec as you normally would.
-You can also `gem install foobara` and whatever additional foobara gems you need and use them in scripts by requiring them.

 You could also use a generator to create a new Ruby Foobara project using the `foob` gem with `gem install foob` and then run `foob generate ruby-project --name your-org/your-new-project-name`